Development

 Overview

-Ideally all the code for a tool will be in its [Tool's Name]Tool.js and built off of the New Tool Template.js.
+Ideally all the code for a tool will be in its [Tool's Name]Tool.js and built off of the template in plugins/README.md.

 - All tools must return an object with